 There you have it!
 5 mistakes every designer makes when preparing files for print.
 Not only will these 5 fixes make your printer LOVE you, but it will help you avoid paying for mistakes and oversights out of pocket.

-If you want tutorials on how to prepare your files for print, check out my course Pen to Press where I go into detail in video!
+If you want tutorials on how to prepare your custom stationery files for print, check out my course Pen to Press where I go into detail in video!
 This course covers the entire process of designing custom stationery from scanning, designing, mock-ups, prepping files and more!
+For just prepping your art prints to sell, you might like Prep for Print!